IMMEDIATE RELEASE – Surrey, BC

-If SkyTrain is extended down Fraser Hwy. to Langley, it will carry 5443 riders per km on opening day.3 This is comparable to the present system-wide average of 5693 riders per km.5
+If SkyTrain is extended down Fraser Hwy. to Langley, it will carry 5443 riders per km on opening day.4 This is comparable to SkyTrain’s present system-wide average of 5693 riders per km.5

-SkyTrain would offer faster, safer, and more reliable service – which would attract more ridership, generate more fare revenue and as a result cost only $6 million per year to subsidize operations.2 This would be eliminated entirely with concurrent optimization of local bus routes.6
+SkyTrain would offer faster, safer, and more reliable service – which would attract more ridership, generate more fare revenue and as a result cost only $6 million per year to subsidize operations.6 This would be eliminated entirely with concurrent optimization of local bus routes.7

-SkyTrain would generate 2x as many new transit trips and has a positive benefit/cost ratio of 1.45:1, a far better case for P3 funding.
-The proposed LRT has a negative business case with benefits at just 0.69:1.
+SkyTrain would generate 2x as many new transit trips and has a positive benefit/cost ratio of 1.45:1, a far better business case for any funding.
+The proposed LRT has a poor benefit/cost ratio of just 0.69:1.

-A SkyTrain extension is the only option that is viable for a Canada Line P3 model in Surrey.
+A SkyTrain extension is the only viable option for rail rapid transit in Surrey.

 According to data from the 2012 TransLink/MOTI joint study Surrey Rapid Transit Alternatives Analysis (SRTAA) Phase 2 Evaluation Available on our website at [LINK HERE]